coder/coder/docs/contributing/frontend.md

 ### Tests getting too slow

-A few times you can notice tests can take a very long time to get done.
-Sometimes it is because the test itself is complex and runs a lot of stuff, and sometimes it is because of how we are querying things.
-In the next section, we are going to talk more about them.
+You may have observed that certain tests in our suite can be notably time-consuming.
+Sometimes it is because the test itself is complex and sometimes it is because of how the test is querying elements.

 #### Using `ByRole` queries